Chief of Performance Strategy and Innovation

 He holds a B.S. in Finance from Oklahoma State University and a Masters of City & Regional Planning and Civil Engineering from Georgia Tech in Atlanta.
 He is a frequent bicycle commuter.
 He lives in Tulsa with his wife and three children.

-Penny Macias joins the MAAP team bringing experience in project management and a legal background.
+Penny is a certified Black Belt in LEAN/Six Sigma.
 She holds a Juris Doctorate from the University of Tulsa, College of Law and a Bachelor of Arts degree in Sociology from Oklahoma State University.
+She leads projects that use data to improve processes and outcomes.